 Yes, if you have capital losses to utilize.
-Any capital losses available can be applied to reduce or eliminate capital gains tax owing, which increases the tax savings received and further reduces the net cash outlay.
+Any capital losses available can be applied to reduce or eliminate capital gains tax owing, which increases the tax savings and rate of return.
 For more information, see our Tax Savings Calculator.

 Fees & Costs

-Class A units pay a sales commission of up to 5.75% and compensate advisors for providing tax and investment advice related to a Terra LP investment.
-The commission is paid by the partnership and is tax deductible.
+Class A units pay a sales commission of up to 5.75% and compensates advisors for providing tax and investment advice related to a Terra LP investment.
+Class F units charge a 2.25% fee to compensate dealers for administration and compliance costs incurred.
+The commission/fee is paid by the partnership and is tax deductible.

 Risk is managed in several ways including:

 - the portfolio is diversified and invested in approximately 30 public companies.
 To learn more about the investment portfolio, see How We Build Portfolios;

 - the investments are managed by an expert investment team who actively manage the portfolio.
 For more information, see Investment Team; and